digi-embedded/dey-examples/apix-pm-examples/README.md

 Digi APIX Power Management example Applications
 ===============================================

-Example applications to access and manage CPU functions using the Digi APIX library.
+Example applications that use the Digi APIX library to access and manage power-management related features of the CPU, such as temperature thresholds, frequencies, and governors.

-These applications show how to work with different functions and provide different examples to work with the CPU.

-Running the apix-cpu-example application
 -----------------------
 Once the binary is in the target, launch the application: